Saint Francis High School (La Cañada Flintridge, California)

 St. Francis High School is a Catholic college preparatory high school for boys, located in La Cañada Flintridge, California, USA.
-Founded in 1946 on the lands bought from the Flintridge Country Club, it is owned and directed by the Capuchin Friars of the Western American Province of Our Lady of Angels.
-It is located in the Archdiocese of Los Angeles.
+Founded in 1946 by the Capuchin Franciscans, St. Francis High School serves grades 9-12.

 Academics

+St. Francis is fully accredited by Western Association of Schools and Colleges and the Western Catholic Educational Association.
+It is operated by a board of directors under the sponsorship of the Capuchin Franciscans' Western America Province.
 In 2012, St. Francis placed first in California and second nationally in the Academic Decathlon.

 Demographics

 The demographic breakdown for the 675 boys enrolled in 2013-2014 was: